Dutch Supreme Court Rules on the Netherlands’ Liability in Srebrenica Deaths

 Munira Subasic, a member of the Mothers of Srebrenica, described the ruling as a “great injustice.”
 Meanwhile, the Dutch defense ministry spokesperson called the decision “incomprehensible.”
 Again, both sides appealed the ruling.

-What is the Supreme Court deciding, exactly?
+What did the Supreme Court decide, exactly?

 What are the potential implications of the ruling?

 FRONTLINE spoke to experts ahead of the ruling in July.
 They said that if the court ruled in favor of the Mothers of Srebrenica, who believe the Dutch to be liable for a larger number of deaths in the massacre, it could make room for more lawsuits against peacekeepers.
 “The broader the ruling goes, in terms of state responsibility, the more that opens an avenue for accountability for peacekeeping abuses,” Dannenbaum said.

 In 2014, after the first ruling in the Mothers of Srebrenica case, the Netherlands sounded a note of caution about the “risk of jurisprudence” for future missions.